brown-dash/Dash-Documentation/markdown/getting-started.md

 A link is a bidirectional reference from one document to another.
 The link itself is also a document, so we can add tags and key-value pairs to it.
 The same source selection (aka anchor) can link to multiple destinations, which range from an entire document to a portion of a document (eg. an annotation in a PDF, highlighted phrase in text, etc.)

+For examples on linking between **parts** of documents, check out the [Annotation and Markup](getting-started.md#annotation-and-markup) section below.

 ### Creating links

 There are two ways to create links: drag and drop or linkboard.